vatpac-technology/sops/docs/terminal/brisbane.md

 #### Assumptions
 - Nil wind
+- The feeder fix for all STARs is the waypoint coinciding with the title of the STAR
 - Aircraft inbound to YBCG from the north will track from IDRIL to the IAF for their assigned approach
 - Aircraft inbound to YBCG on a STAR ending at FIKUL or KEGAN will conduct the RNP Z approach